Modern Mythology RPGs

 The Fallen Cycle is created by James Curcio and a rotating team of collaborators over the years.
 This transmedia project spans illustrated novels, comics, audio fiction, and RPGs.

+This podcast features free audio versions of Fallen Cycle stories.
 As independent wholes, they can be experienced in any order.
 However, the podcast is best listened to sequentially.

 narrative machines theory podcast